WafflesSoftware/WafflesSoftware/README.md

 * A Terminal in python (terminal, posted)
 * And a few more GUI templates in electron (not posted yet)

-Yeah that was it!
-Bruh!
+And that was it!
+Thanks for visiting my profile!